Josan24/Accounting-Exercise/README.md

 To-do list:
 - Implements a functionality for currency exchange in transfer operations.
-- Implement search of accounts actions
+- Implement search of accounts
 - Implement Unit and component testing